 Senate normally meets eight times per year at approximately six weekly intervals.

-Meetings are currently held at 3.30pm in the Conference Room, Darlington Centre, and last for approximately three hours.
+Meetings are held at 3.30pm and last for approximately four hours.

 Meetings of Senate may be adjourned to a convenient later time to conclude any unfinished business.
 Additional meetings of the Senate may be held on an ad hoc basis where required as a matter of urgency or workload.

 There is also a Senate Retreat held during the year.

 View the Senate meeting schedule.

 The current Chancellor is Ms Belinda Hutchinson AM.

 - is the Chair of Senate, presides over Senate meetings and exercises procedural control over meetings